 Designers often talk about “design intent”, or the overall visual structure of what we want to design based on our intentions at the beginning of the project.
-But communicating design intent to clients can sometimes be tough—it’s often abstract and relies on a few creative leaps to understand.
+During design projects, ommunicating our design intent to clients can sometimes be tough—it’s often abstract and relies on a few creative leaps to understand.
 This is especially true when partnering with clients who have varying degrees of experience with design teams.
 We realized that to more clearly communicate with clients, we’d have to build better methods of showcasing our visual and interactive ideas before jumping right into design comps, full layouts, or refined brand elements.
 That’s where concept boards come in.

 Why We Started Using Concept Boards